 How did this affect advertisers?

-2017 was peak time for big click fraud botnets.
+2017 saw a number of high profile click fraud botnets hit the headlines.
 Just a year before had seen the takedown of Methbot, the biggest PPC ad fraud network to date.
 3ve, which was built by most of the same programmers as Methbot, began to be rolled out around mid 2017.

 - HyphBot generated around 1.5 billion ad requests each day.